 In all instances, "0" indicates the sender, and is always reserved for the sender.
 Other values refer to signers.

 When the signer adds input to a filed, the width of the field adjusts to the field's contents.

-When you're done, Box will automatically detect where input from the signer is needed, and you'll no longer need to prepare the input fields manually.
+When you're done, Box automatically detects where input from the signer is needed, and you'll no longer need to prepare the input fields manually.

 - It is not possible to set the signing order within the template tags.
 The signing order must be set in the document/template prepare view.